ipapapa/IoT-MicroLocation/README.md

 	SSH Key: Click the key icon and select your .pem file SSH Port: 22

 Test connection can be used to make sure it works.
 If it is successful, you can use Add to Favorites so that you don’t have to enter the information every time you connect.
 (If you haven’t configured a static (elastic) IP in AWS, the SSH Host name could change though).
 Finally click Connect and you will be able to create tables using the Query tab.
 Once your table(s) have been created, you can create the columns in the Structure tab, and then populate the columns with your data in the Content tab.
+The components that your table would contain are in 5 columns as specified below (uuid VARCHAR(40), major VARCHAR(20), minor VARCHAR(20), name VARCHAR(40), usecase VARCHAR(80)) with minor being the primary key.

 In the Amazon Dashboard, navigate back to the Elastic Beanstalk dashboard.
 Create an Elastic Beanstalk environment and once it has loaded and is running (Health status is green).
 Click the Upload and Deploy button and a menu will appear.
 Click Choose File and select the .war file you created at the end of the Java application step.
 Give it a version label and choose Deploy.
 This will create a public URL that runs your application.